Learning/Student Support » After & Before School Ed (ASES) » Before and After School Education & Safety (ASES)

 ASES activities, based on above program elements, are organized on a four to six-week rotation and are posted on an activities calendar.
 Students select their activities from the daily schedule.
 Academic support is provided for all students and activities reflect students’ interests in sports, recreation, technology, arts and crafts, gardening, food and nutrition, and other areas.
 The daily schedule includes a snack based on state nutritional guidelines.

-Intersession and Summer Program
+Summer Program

-Dates Location Supervisor Interest survey link
+Dates Location Interest survey link